-An extract from the Head of AGRS Annual Assurance Statement for the period ending 31st March 2016 is given below:
+An extract from the Head of AGRS Annual Assurance Statement for the period ending 31st March 2017 is given below:

 - 2.1 As Head of Audit, Governance and Risk Services (AGRS), on the basis of work carried out, I can provide a reasonable assurance regarding the adequacy and effectiveness of arc21's framework of governance, risk management and control.
-This opinion is based on the following: - evidence from our audit work that arc21's key corporate risks have been identified, assessed and are being actively managed - evidence from audit work whereby the four audits finalised during 2015/16 provided the positive assurance level 'Some Improvement Needed' i.e. a few specific control weaknesses were noted; generally however, controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met. - the evidence set out in the review of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities. - 2.2 Some weaknesses and areas for improvement have been identified through our audit work.

-These have been reported in detail to arc21's Audit Committee during 2015/16 through AGRS progress reports.
-The key issues I would highlight in this statement are as follows: - While providing an acceptable level of overall assurance, our audits identified areas for improvement in relation to project governance arrangements for the Residual Waste Treatment Project and a strategic review of the Organic Waste Treatment Contract. - We carried out a review of the implementation of open audit recommendations in September 2015.
-The 2015/16 year-end review and audit validation process was ongoing as at May 2016.
-Management have provided updates on the status of current open recommendations and these are currently being validated by AGRS.
-Management updates indicate that good progress has been made in implementing the outstanding actions - of the 18 open actions included in the review, management are proposing that 15 have been implemented.
+This opinion is based on the following: - evidence from our audit work that arc21's key corporate risks have been identified, assessed and are being actively managed - evidence from audit work whereby, of the eight audits finalised during 2016/17: - 6 audits provided the positive assurance level 'Some Improvement Needed' i.e. a few specific control weaknesses were noted; generally however, controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met; and - 2 audits provided the positive assurance level 'Substantial' i.e. Controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met. - the evidence set out in the review of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities. - 2.2 Some weaknesses and areas for improvement have been identified through our audit work.
+These have been reported in detail to arc21's Audit Committee during 2016/17 through AGRS progress reports.
+The key issues I would highlight in this statement are as follows: - While providing an acceptable level of overall assurance, our audits identified areas for improvement in relation to increased contract monitoring checks, documentation of contract management processes and tracking of Health and Safety related actions arising from the reviews carried out by the External Health and Safety Advisor. - It should be noted that we carried out a review of the implementation of open audit recommendations in May 2016 and January 2017.
+Management made good progress during the year in implementing outstanding audit actions.

-- Regarding risk management, during 2015/16, AGRS worked with senior management and the Committee to implement improvements to the risk management process by facilitating a risk workshop to identify new corporate risks.
-Following this, AGRS have been providing support to senior management in developing Risk Action Plans for the risks.
-These are currently in the process of being finalised by the Senior Management Team.
-Once these have been fully completed and signed off by the Senior Management Team, risk management updates will be provided regularly to the Audit Committee and I believe this will improve the risk management process and the degree of assurance that I can provide over it. - 2.3 Further information to support the above statements is provided at Section 3 to this report.
+- Regarding risk management, during 2016/17, AGRS worked with senior management and the Committee to implement improvements to the risk management process by providing support to senior management in developing Risk Action Plans for the corporate risks identified in 2015/16.
+In addition, it was agreed that a risk report, detailing key risk management updates, would be submitted to each Audit Committee meeting and I believe this will improve the risk management process and the degree of assurance that I can provide over it.
+The first report was submitted to the Audit Committee in January 2017. - 2.3 Further information to support the above statements is provided to the Audit Committee.